 💧 Hot Water Bath Canning Instructions

-Sterilize the jars and lids in simmering water for at least 10 minutes while you prepare your strawberry jelly.
+Sterilize the jars and lids in simmering water for at least 10 minutes while you prepare your homemade strawberry jelly.

 - Cover with a fresh, new lid and screw on a ring.
 Be CAREFUL!
 It is going to be hot.